JamesSkemp/words/content/post/riaa-wants-cd-ripping-to-be-illegal.md

 +++
-title = "RIAA wants CD ripping to be illegal?" summary = "It's true, at least from news stories currently coming in." draft = false comments = true date = "2006-02-16T09:07:00-06:00"
+title = "RIAA wants CD ripping to be illegal?" description = "It's true, at least from news stories currently coming in." draft = false comments = true date = "2006-02-16T09:07:00-06:00"